-Everyone knows that when things start looking blurred it's time to get spectacles to correct the defects in our vision.
+Everyone knows that when things start looking blurred it's time to get glasses to correct the defects in our vision.
 But the real art of producing lenses is to create a lens design that not only restores our sharp central vision, but also gives us comfortable and relaxed peripheral vision.
 That's why the calculations performed in lens manufacturing require so much mathematical expertise and optical know-how.
-The aim is that the spectacle wearer's peripheral vision when wearing spectacles should be no different to their peripheral vision with uncorrected eyes.
-This is particularly challenging when it comes to producing progressive or sports spectacles with wrap lenses.
+The goal is to ensure that the glasses wearers’ peripheral vision when wearing glasses is the same as their peripheral vision with uncorrected eyes.
+This is particularly challenging when it comes to producing glasses with progressive lenses or sports glasses with wrap lenses.

 Did you know that it isn't our central, focused vision which determines how long it takes us to get used to progressive lenses in the near and distance vision zones and transitional range, but rather the changes to our peripheral vision?
 These changes can have a distorting effect which may be unsettling at first.
 But there's no need to worry – our brain quickly adapts to these changes, too.
 We soon get used to our new style of vision and eventually perceive the periphery as perfectly 'normal'.

 There are two important things to remember, however: